dhoyle/splicedocs-jekyll/pages/Tutorials/Ingest/ImportExamples1.md

 ## Import, Upsert, or Merge?

-The [Importing Data 1: Import Overview](tutorials_ingest_importoverview.html) topic provides the information you need to decide which of our import procedures best meets your needs, including an easy-to-use decision tree.
+The [Importing Data: Import Overview](tutorials_ingest_importoverview.html) topic provides the information you need to decide which of our import procedures best meets your needs, including an easy-to-use decision tree.

 To summarize, our three *standard* import procedures operate very similarly, with a few key differences: